vhuynen/GCP-Retreive-Offline-Refresh-Token/README.md

 <img src="https://github.com/vhuynen/GCP-Retreive-Offline-Refresh-Token/blob/master/screenshot/OAuth%20Playground.JPG" width="50%">
 </p>

  - Press on the `Authorize APIs` button of the Step 1
  - You are redirected on the login screen of Google
  - Choose the Google account you want to use for this application
  - The IdP Google redirect the user on the consent screen you are defined on GCP
-- The user accept to delegate the application to use his credentials to send on email on behalf him
+ - The user accept to delegate the application to use his credentials to send on email on behalf of him
 <p align="center">
 <img src="https://github.com/vhuynen/GCP-Retreive-Offline-Refresh-Token/blob/master/screenshot/Consent%20Screen.JPG" width="50%">
 </p>

+- Step 2, press on the button `Exchange authorization code for tokens'
+ - Then, you retreive on Access Token and on Refresk Token

  [df1]: <https://console.cloud.google.com/>
  [scopes]: <https://developers.google.com/gmail/api/auth/scopes>